“Can I get teacher’s retirement and Social Security?”

 Source: Devin Carroll

 Some would say that’s not fair and I think they have a compelling point.
 Why?
 In a case like this the GPO only applies because of Michael’s chosen profession.
 This is effectively a penalty for teaching (what some call the hero’s penalty).

-If You Only Qualify for TRS Pension
+If You Only Qualify for a Teacher’s Retirement System Pension

-Although this makes perfect sense to some, others think it’s pretty unfair that this isn’t true for everyone.
+Although this makes perfect sense to some, others think it’s still pretty unfair that this isn’t true for everyone.
 For example, if you had chosen to stay at home as the household manager, you would not have paid into the Social Security system.
 However, you would be eligible for spousal and survivor benefits.

 These intricate Social Security regulations and how differently they may affect a worker’s retirement income make it critical that you plan ahead and prepare.
 Before you make your elections on your teacher’s pension, you must consider how your monthly cash flow would change with a spouse’s death.